1. The commercial

 b.
 Brian’s dominant strategy is to charge a high price.

 c.
-The dominant strategy for both Brian and Matt is to charge a low price.
+The dominant strategy for both Brian and Matt is to

 d.
 Matt’s dominant strategy is to charge a high price.